sephib/opentaba-gushim/README.md

 # OpenTaba-gushim
-This project includes processing geo data into OpenTaba
+This project includes processing geo data into OpenTaba.
+- This repository is complementry to https://github.com/niryariv/israel_gushim